EdexcelBiologyExam Board Revision

 View mark scheme hint

-Include glycolysis, Krebs cycle, electron transport chain, and overall equation.
+Include glycolysis, Krebs cycle, and electron transport chain, and mention ATP production.

 Explain how anaerobic respiration differs from aerobic respiration.
 [4 marks]